 Part of the trick to stir frying pea shoots is using lots of oil.
 Water will steam them, which will leave them with less of that delicious restaurant-style taste.
 But, feel free to use ½ the amount of oils and salts suggested above, If you’d like to keep things more healthy.

-Add your vegetable and sesame oil to a wok, large nonstick pan, or steal pan at high heat.
+Add your vegetable and sesame oil to a wok, large nonstick pan, or steel pan at high heat.
 Turn the heat down to medium before adding garlic to prevent it from burning.

 Bring the heat back to high, and add your pea shoots with salt or soy sauce to the pan.
 Stir-fry the mix for 2-3 minutes, or until the leaves become slightly wilted and tender.